 Based within Budadiri, this community-based tourism experience allows tourists to explore some of the verdant coffee plantations and also learn or participate in the different regional cultural dance performances, traditional food preparation methods, legends in addition to tasting the popular Malewa dish (prepared from bamboo shoots).

 Mount Elgon is generally a home to two main tribes-Sabiny and Bagishu as well as some of the marginalized Ndorobo who were forced to occupy the thick forest of Benet.
-Nonetheless, these tribes have interesting traditional cultural and historical background attached to the mountain.
+Nonetheless, these tribes have interesting traditional cultural, and historical backgrounds attached to the mountain.
 For example, the Bagishu, popularly known as Bamasaba take the mountain as their forefather-Masaba thus calling the mountain by his name.
-All these and more will be learnt when you participate in the Budadiri Community walk during Uganda safaris.
+All these and more will be learned when you participate in the Budadiri Community walk during Uganda safaris.

 Therefore, when you visit this community group, it is not only the serenity of the areas that will amaze you but also the fact that they offer accommodation facilities, cultural dances, car hire services, community nature walks, guided coffee tours, and many others.
 It is important to note that tourists who participate in Budadiri Community walks get the chance to spend their time enjoying ecotourism experiences.
 Therefore comfortable accommodation facilities are offered in form of eco-friendly Bandas built with typically local materials, cultural dances are also organized as well as guided coffee tours and community nature walks.

 For more information and bookings for interested tourists, call on +267 772 623206 and +256 752 203292 or send an email to firstname.lastname@example.org, and whatever you need to know about this community walk will be availed to you.